IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-overview.md

 If you are considering any other $PlatformShort$ Charts on the market, here are a few things to think about:

 - We include over 65 $PlatformShort$ chart types and combination charts, with the simplest configuration on the market with our smart data adapter.
-- Our chart components are optimized on all platforms including Angular, Blazor, jQuery / JavaScript, React, UNO, UWP, WPF, Windows Forms, WebComponents, WinUI, and Xamarin.
+- Our charts are optimized on all platforms including Angular, Blazor, jQuery / JavaScript, React, UNO, UWP, WPF, Windows Forms, WebComponents, WinUI, and Xamarin.
 They support the same API and same features on every platform.
 - Our stock chart and financial charting gives you everything you need for a Yahoo Finance or Google Finance-like experience – all with a single line of code.
 - We test against everyone elses performance.
 Everyone says they are fast and can handle lots of data, but we can prove it.
 See for yourself how we handle high-volume data and real-time data streaming.
 - We are here 24x5.
 Infragistics has global support that is always online.
 For North America, Asia Pacific, Middle East, and Europe, we are on the clock when you are!
-- We have many more UI controls and components in $PlatformShort$ besides the Charts.
+- We have many more UI controls in $PlatformShort$ besides the Charts.
 We offer a complete $PlatformShort$ solution to build your applications!
 <!-- Angular -->
 - Ignite UI for Angular is built on Angular for the Angular developer, with zero 3rd party dependencies.
 We are 100% optimized for Angular.
-- We offer the world’s first, and only, end-to-end comprehensive design to code platform for UX Designers, Visual Designers, and Developers that will generate pixel-perfect Angular components from Sketch designs.
-With Indigo.Design, everything you craft in Sketch from our Indigo Design System matches to our Ignite UI for Angular components.
+- We offer the world’s first, and only, end-to-end comprehensive design to code platform for UX Designers, Visual Designers, and Developers that will generate pixel-perfect Angular controls from Sketch designs.
+With Indigo.Design, everything you craft in Sketch from our Indigo Design System matches to our Ignite UI for Angular controls.
 <!-- end: Angular -->